There are only a finite number of excluded minors for the class of bicircular matroids: Finding

 Now if $N/e$ if type 1 or 2, or if $N/e$ is type 3 and also $N \del f$ is type 3, we are done.
 So assume that $N/e$ is type 3 but $N \del f$ is type 1 or type 2.
-Suppose first $N \del f$ has a type 1 representation $H$.
-The graph $G \del f$ is 2-connected and has at most two vertices of degree 2.
+Suppose first $N \del f$ has a type 1 representation $H$. {As $\Ggg$ contains no type 1 graphs, and $H/e$ remains type 1, $H/e \notin \Ggg$.} The graph $G \del f$ is 2-connected and has at most two vertices of degree 2.
 Let $v$ be the apex vertex of $H$.
 Since after possibly rolling and replacement, $H/e = G \del f$, $G \del f$ is type 1 with apex $v$, and $f$ does not have $v$ as an end in $G$ (else $G$ would already be type 1, but $G$ is type 3).
 The subgraph $(G-v) \del f$ has at least six vertices and at least two leaves, and at most two vertices that have degree two in $G \del f$.
 If $(G-v) \del f$ has just two leaves and both have degree 2 in $G \del f$, then each non-leaf vertex has an incident edge whose other end is $v$: let $f''$ be such an edge.
-Otherwise, $G-v$ has a leaf $x$ whose degree in $G$ is at least 3, and so has at least two $x$-$v$ edges: let $f''$ be one of these $x$-$v$ edges.
+Otherwise, $(G-v) \del f$ has a leaf $x$ whose degree in $G$ is at least 3, and so has at least two $x$-$v$ edges or an incident loop: let $f''$ be one of these $x$-$v$ edges or such a loop.
 In either case, $G \del f''$ is 2-connected and type 3.
+Let $W$ be the set of non-loop edges of $G$ other than $f''$; observe that $f''$ is contained in the closure of $W$ in $N/e$.
 We claim that $N \del f''$ is essentially 3-connected and type 3.
 For let $K$ be a graph representing $N \del f''$.
-Since $K/e = G \del f''$ up to replacement, $K/e$ is type 3, and so $K$ is type 3 (by Proposition \ref{sym29}).
-But suppose $N \del f''$ has an essential 2-separation $(A,B)$, say with $e \in A$.
-Since $G \del f''$ is 2-connected, $N \del f'' /e$ is essentially 3-connected.
-Thus by Proposition \ref{cam}, $K[A]$ consists of a pendant set of edges possibly together with a set of loops incident to its pendant vertex; $K[B]$ therefore contains all vertices of $G$.
-Thus $f'' \in \cl_M(B)$.
-This implies that the essential 2-separation $(A,B)$ of $N \del f''$ extends to an essential 2-separation of $N$.
-Since this essential 2-separation is a vertical 2-separation, this is a contradiction.
+Both $K/e$ and $G \del f''$ represent $N/e \del f''$; since $G \del f''$ has at least seven vertices and at most two deficient vertices, $G \del f''$ is not in $\Ggg$.
+Thus $K/e = G \del f''$ up to replacement, {so} $K/e$ is type 3, and so $K$ is type 3 (by Proposition \ref{sym29}).
+But suppose $N \del f''$ has an essential 2-separation $(A,B)$, say with $e \in A$. {Let $K/e$ have a compatible vertex labelling with $G \del f''$.} Since $G \del f''$ is 2-connected, $N \del f'' /e$ is essentially 3-connected.
+Thus by Proposition \ref{cam}, $K[A]$ consists of a pendant set of lines possibly together with a set of balloons, where $e$ is the single edge in a trivial line of this pendant set.
+Thus in $K/e$, the subgraph induced by $A-e$ consists of a set of balloons incident to a common vertex of attachment.
+As $K/e = G \del f''$ up to replacement, and $G \del f''$ is 2-connected, this implies that $A-e$ consists of a set of loops incident to a common vertex in $K/e$.
+Recall that $W$ is the set of non-loop edges of $G$ other than $f''$.
+So $W \subseteq B$ and, as $f'' \in \cl_{N/e}(W)$, also $f'' \in \cl_N(W)$.
+Thus $f'' \in \cl_N(B)$, which implies that $(A, B \cup f'')$ is an essential 2-separation of $N$.
+But this contradicts Lemma \ref{Nvert3}, so $N \del f''$ is essentially 3-connected.